Unsupervised Video Domain Adaptation for Action Recognition: A Disentanglement Perspective: Additional Implementation Details

 \subsection{Demo Instruction}

-As mentioned in the main body, we include an anonymous live demo for our \textit{TranSVAE} framework.
-This demo can be accessed via: \url{https://huggingface.co/spaces/anonymous-demo/Anonymous-TranSVAE-Demo}.
+As mentioned in the main body, we include a live demo for our \textit{TranSVAE} framework.
+This demo can be accessed at: \url{https://huggingface.co/spaces/ldkong/TranSVAE}.
 Here we include the detailed instructions for playing with this demo.

-This demo is built upon Hugging Face Spaces\footnote{\url{https://huggingface.co}.}, which provides concise and easy-to-use live demo interfaces.
+This demo is built upon Hugging Face Spaces\footnote{\url{https://huggingface.co}}, which provides concise and easy-to-use live demo interfaces.
 Our demo consists of one input interface and one output interface as shown in Fig.~\ref{fig.demo}.
 Specifically, the appearances of the Sprites avatars are fully controlled by four attributes, \textit{i.e.}, body, hair color, top wear, and bottom wear.
 We construct two domains, $\mathbf{P}_1$ and $\mathbf{P}_2$. $\mathbf{P}_1$ uses the ``Human'' body while $\mathbf{P}_1$ uses the ``Alien" body.
 The attribute pools of ``Human" and ``Alien" are non-overlapping across domains, resulting in completely heterogeneous $\mathbf{P}_1$ and $\mathbf{P}_2$.
-Each video sequence contains 8 frames in total.
+Each video sequence contains eight frames in total.

 For conducting domain disentanglement and transfer with \textit{TranSVAE}, users are free to choose the action and the appearance of the avatars on the left-hand side of the interface.
 Next, simply click the ``Submit" button and the adaptation results will display on the right-hand side of the interface in a few seconds.
 The outputs include: \begin{itemize} \item The \textbf{1st} column: The original input of the ``Human" and ``Alien" avatars, \textit{i.e.}, $\{\mathbf{x}_1^{\mathbf{P}_1},...,\mathbf{x}_8^{\mathbf{P}_1}\}$ and $\{\mathbf{x}_1^{\mathbf{P}_2},...,\mathbf{x}_8^{\mathbf{P}_2}\}$; \item The \textbf{2nd} column: The reconstructed ``Human" and ``Alien" avatars $\{\widetilde{\mathbf{x}}_1^{\mathbf{P}_1},...,\widetilde{\mathbf{x}}_8^{\mathbf{P}_1}\}$ and $\{\widetilde{\mathbf{x}}_1^{\mathbf{P}_2},...,\widetilde{\mathbf{x}}_8^{\mathbf{P}_2}\}$; \item The \textbf{3rd} column: The reconstructed ``Human" and ``Alien" avatars using only $\{\mathbf{z}_1^\mathcal{D},...,\mathbf{z}_8^\mathcal{D}\}$, $\mathcal{D} \in \{\mathbf{P}_1,\mathbf{P}_2\}$, which are domain-invariant; \item The \textbf{4th} column: The reconstructed ``Human" and ``Alien" avatars by exchanging $\mathbf{z}_d^\mathcal{D}$, which results in two sequences with the same actions but exchanged appearance, \textit{i.e.}, domain disentanglement and transfer. \end{itemize}